-- Check the development of risk management in accordance with the comprehensive risk management manual 1. - 2.
+- 1. Check the development of risk management under the comprehensive risk management manual - 2.
 Report to the audit committee and issue recommendations on the findings of the risk management process

 Financial Risk Management

 The Company is exposed to the following risks related to the use of financial instruments: